 People who don’t smoke and lead a sophisticated life can also be a victim of COPD.
 Alpha –1Antitrypsin Deficiency (AATD)is a threatening genetic disorder for developing COPD.
 The deficiency of Alpha -1Antitrypsin protein in the bloodstream paves the way for white blood cells to affect the lungs that starts gradual deterioration.

 There are a few things that you can adapt to live a healthier life.
 Upper respiratory tract infections that eventually cause severe inflammation in the lungs can be taken care of in its initial stage by taking PhytoRelief CC(PRCC).
-The active ingredients of turmeric, pomegranate and ginger are extracted using Phytoadvance technology to produce PRCC sugar-free lozenge that offers optimum preventive care for cough, cold and flu.
+The active ingredients of turmeric, pomegranate and ginger are extracted using Phytoadvance technology to produce PRCC sugar-free lozenge that is a natural cough relief lozenge and offers care for a cough , cure for common cold, flu recovery and serves as a supplements to boost immune system.
 Cough symptoms are alarming for COPD patients due to their poor lungs conditions.
-To mitigate the severity of cough, people with COPD can also take PRCC as it is possibly the best natural medicine for cold.
+To mitigate the severity of cough, people with COPD can also take PRCC as it is possibly the best natural medicine for cough remedies.

 “The article is based on the information available in public and which the author believes to be true.
 The author is not disseminating any information, which the author believes or knows, is confidential or in conflict with the privacy of any person.
 The views expressed or information supplied through this article is mere opinion and observation of the author.
 The author does not intend to defame, insult or, cause loss or damage to anyone, in any manner, through this article.”